-His research is mainly in actuarial reserving but the forecasting problems on which he is working can also be found in many other fields.
+His research is mainly in methodology for actuarial reserving but the forecasting problems on which he is working can also be found in many other fields.

-At the moment, he is working on different extensions of the continuous chain ladder method involving kernel density and hazard estimators.
-His work ranges from asymptotic theory to data application and simulation studies.
+At the moment, he is working on different continuous extensions of the chain ladder method involving kernel density and kernel hazard estimators.
+This involves various tasks from asymptotic theory to data application and simulation studies.

-Non-parametric statistics, local linear kernel estimation, survival analysis, counting processes, in-sample forecasting, actuarial reserving, chain ladder method, operational time.
+Non-parametric statistics, local linear kernel estimation, smooth backfitting, survival analysis, counting processes, in-sample forecasting, general reserving, chain ladder method, operational time.

 - MSc in Mathematics, Heidelberg University, Germany